zulip/zulip/templates/zerver/help/view-the-markdown-source-of-a-message.md

 # View the Markdown source of a message

-If one of your peers sends a message, you can view the markdown of the message to learn more about formatting tricks or to reuse their markdown in a reply.
+If one of your peers sends a message, you can view the Markdown source of the message to learn more about formatting tricks or to reuse their markdown in a reply.